 This privacy notice is applicable to visitors of the DFF website and people submitting a concept note to apply for DFF Services.
-Please click here, for the privacy notice applicable to other DFF Services, such as our grant application process or if you are a member of our Panel of Experts.
+Please click here, for the privacy notice applicable to other DFF Services, such as our grant application process, meetings, or if you are a member of our Panel of Experts.

 This website is owned and operated by the Digital Freedom Fund (“DFF” or “us” or “we“).
 DFF takes your privacy seriously and is committed to handling your personal data in a fair and secure manner.
 We believe it is important to inform you about which personal data we collect and how we will use your personal data.